Skip to main content

 • LiteLLM -- unified API for 100+ providers

-• Custom frameworks -- decorator, context manager, or raw client
+• Custom frameworks -- decorators or context manager

 • Any Python code -- if it runs Python, you can observe it